Curiositz/curiositz/README.md

 <br>

-- 🔭 I’m currently working on a [browser extension](https://github.com/marijanasevo/Modify-Web-for-Kindle)
+- 🔭 I’m currently working on a journal web app
 - 📝 I write articles on [webdevlpr.com](https://webdevlpr.com/)

 - 📫 How to reach me **marijana@webdevlpr.com**